hplgit/doconce/README.do.txt

 !bquote
-DocOnce is a modestly tagged (Markdown-like) markup language targeting web pages, scientific reports, software documentation, books, and slides involving much math and code in the text.
+DocOnce is a modestly tagged (Markdown-like) markup language targeting scientific reports, software documentation, books, blog posts, and slides involving much math and code in the text.
 From DocOnce source you can generate LaTeX, Sphinx, HTML, IPython notebooks, Markdown, MediaWiki, and other formats.
-## DocOnce has in particular been used for creating books where different
-## pieces can exist on their own in various versions for various purposes.
+This means that you get the most up-to-date publishing technologies for paper, tablets, and phones.
 !equote

+##DocOnce is aimed at LaTeX writers who want to target
+##different media: paper, phones, tablets, and different publising
+##formats: books, papers, manuals, wikis, blog posts.
+##DocOnce provides up-to-date publishing technologies for such media
+##and formts using *one single text source*.

 ===== News =====